GaijinEntertainment/daScript/doc/source/stdlib/detail/builtin.rst

 .. |function-builtin-sprint| replace:: to be documented

-.. |function-builtin-stackwalk| replace:: to be documented
+.. |function-builtin-stackwalk| replace:: stackwalk prints call stack and local variables values

 .. |function-builtin-string_heap_bytes_allocated| replace:: to be documented